Krazubu/TinkeringWithTradfri/Readme.md

 #[Hardware considerations][Hardware]
 [Hardware]:Hardware/Hardware.md</b>
-Generalities about the chip and overview of available physical interfaces to be able to interact with the chip
+Generalities about the chip and an overview of available physical interfaces to be able to interact with the chip

 #[Installing OpenOCD][OpenOCD]